tbattiva/mainflow/README.md

 ## If you are cloning this project to try it out

- * do not forget to build your MongoDB; and
+ * do not forget to build your MongoDB;
  * change the .env file to reach the right DB;
  * clone the Node.js backend